 The golden barberry isn't fussy when it comes to soil type.
 It does well in dry and moist soils.
 The only issue it will have is growing in soils that regularly become waterlogged.
 Standing water is a problem for this species, so make sure the soil is well-drained.
 It tolerates both acidic soils and slightly alkaline soils.

 This shrub is reasonably drought-tolerant and only requires a middling amount of moisture to thrive.
 Be careful not to water unnecessarily, as this can impact the shrub's color and vigor.

 Temperature and Humidity

-The hardy Golden Barberry doesn't need regular applications of fertilizer to ensure good growth.
+The hardy golden garberry doesn't need regular applications of fertilizer to ensure good growth.
 The only time you might want to use some would be in early spring, prior to the new growth starting.
 For established shrubs, fertilizing only every second or third year will be sufficient.